riccardoperra/statebuilder/README.md

 > [!NOTE]
 >
-> The statebuilder plugin is OPTIONAL.
+> The statebuilder plugin is optional.
 This means that all the core features works right out of the
 > box without a custom build step

 If you're using Vite with SolidJS, you can use the `statebuilder` custom plugin, which provide debug and custom features through babel transforms.

+- `dev`: Enable dev mode
 - `autoKey`: Allows to name your stores automatically, based on the constant name.
 - `stateProviderDirective`: Allows to wraps your SolidJS component into a StateProvider when they contains the `use stateprovider` directive.